12 Things Successful Visitor Centres Do Differently

 They also know it will be messy + potentially be a steep learning curve for team.
 To help with this, they invest in training for their visitor servicing teams.

-Examples of Visitor Centres who are doing a great job of engaging with visitors in the digital space include Tourism Central Australia via Live Chat on their websites, social media and online review websites.
-The've also adjusted the teams rostering to cover early morning and later event shifts for Live Chat.
+Examples of Visitor Centres who are doing a great job of engaging with visitors in the digital space include Mcleay Valley Coast, with their new website, social media.
 Kununurra Visitor Centre manages an engaging destination website tells stunning visual stories on social media, which they curate onto their website.

 7. Tourism Industry Engagement Focus